AISquaredInc/aisquared/README.md

 ### Final Configuration and Model Creation

-Once preprocessing and postprocessing objects have been created, these objects can then be passed to the `aisquared.ModelConfiguration` class.
+Once preprocessing and postprocessing objects have been created, these objects can then be passed to the `aisquared.config.ModelConfiguration` class.
 This class utilizes the objects passed to it to build the entire model configuration automatically.

 Finally, the `aisquared.create_air_model` takes in a `ModelConfiguration` class and an existing Keras model to create a model file compatible with the AI Squared extension and with the `.air` file extension.